Skip to content

 5. Health, safety and hygiene

-Capture data on: The number of accidents, injuries and near misses that take place at work sites in your supply chain, and the health and safety processes and management systems suppliers have in place.
+Capture data on: The number of accidents, injuries and near-misses that take place at sites in a supply chain.
+Also look at the health and safety processes and management systems suppliers have in place.

-Follow up with on-site audits to verify this information, spot health and safety risks, and work with suppliers to help them address these.
+Follow up with on-site audits to verify this information, spot health and safety risks and work with suppliers to help them address these.
 In 2021 alone, Sedex members resolved over 190,000 health, safety and hygiene issues identified in on-site audits.[iv]

-Considering broader risks
+Consider broader risks

 There are many more social issues that business activities can affect.
-Other risks at work sites include excessive working hours and insufficient wages, while community-related risks such as land rights and access to water resources can be particularly significant in certain industries or regions.
+Other risks at worksites include excessive working hours and insufficient wages, while community-related risks such as land rights and access to water resources can be particularly significant in certain industries or regions.

 How to begin assessing social risks